 It began in Turkey as a grassroots community in the 1970s in the context of social challenges being faced at the time: violent conflict among ideologically and politically driven youth, desperate economic conditions and decades of state-imposed ideology of discrimination where the un-elected members of the state penetrated excessively in people’s lives and mandated a particular lifestyle.

 Over the years, Hizmet has transformed from a grassroots community in Turkey to a wider social effort around the world where participants come from all walks of life — they are culturally, geographically, linguistically and religiously diverse.
 Their work centres on:

 - Investing in education for cultivating virtuous individuals

-- Organizing intercultural and interfaith dialogue for peaceful coexistence
+- Organising intercultural and interfaith dialogue for peaceful coexistence

 Hizmet is not a religious effort; it is open to every person who shares its core values regardless of whether their values are rooted in Muslim, Christian, Jewish, Hindu, Buddhist, agnostic, or any other faith.
 In fact, in areas where Hindu, Buddhist or other religions are a majority, Hizmet supporters include members of those faiths.

 One of the core ideals of Hizmet is not just an emphatic acceptance of religious, cultural, social and political diversity, but an actual celebration of this diversity because Hizmet participants consider this diversity as divine will.
 Hizmet participants believe that such acceptance is not contrary to one’s devotion to religion, but indeed respecting and embracing fellow humans at the level of our common humanity is part of one’s devotion.